fssa-batch3/bhirahatees.periyasamy__web_project_2/readme.md

     ### Create Ticket

-- Scenario 2: Respone to ticket
+- Scenario 2: Response to ticket
   - Steps:
     1. Log in to your account.
     2. Navigate to the ticketing page.